golly-splorts/gollyx-toroidal-data/README.md

-# gollyx-toroidal-test-data
+# gollyx-toroidal-data

-Test season/postseason data for the Toroidal Cup
+The Gold Mine for the Toroidal Cup